cllckn/information-and-communication-technologies/README.md

 # Information and Communication Technologies

-This course provides a comprehensive and practical introduction to the fundamental concepts of Information and Communication Technologies.
-Students will explore the core components of modern computing, including hardware and software, and gain hands-on experience with foundational programming concepts, database management, computer networking, and web development.
-By the end of the course, students are expected to gain the foundational experience necessary for future studies across multiple computing disciplines.
+This course provides a practical introduction to the fundamentals of Information and Communication Technologies (ICT).
+Students will learn about the main building blocks of modern computing, including hardware, software, programming, databases, networking, and web development.
+Through hands-on activities, they will develop the essential skills needed to understand and work with ICT systems.
+By the end of the course, students will have a solid foundation to continue their studies in various areas of computing.

 ## Course Objectives
 Upon successful completion of this course, students will be able to: